Does Everyone Have Life Insurance?

 To get started, follow these steps:

-1. Assess Your Needs: Estimate how much coverage you need—experts suggest 10-15 times your annual income as a starting point.
+1. Assess Your Needs: Estimate how much coverage you need—experts suggest starting with 10-15 times your annual income.

-2. Explore Policy Types: Term life is affordable and covers a set period, while permanent life lasts your whole life but costs more.
+2. Explore Policy Types: Term life insurance is affordable and covers a set period, while permanent life insurance lasts for your whole life but costs more.

 3. Compare Quotes: Shop around to find the best rates from reputable insurers.